robinmuhia/savannahAssessment/README.md

     read this [article](https://www.balbooa.com/gridbox-documentation/how-to-get-google-client-id-and-client-secret).
 Note that in your authorized javascript origins, fill in https:127.0.0.1 and in the authorized redirect uris, fill in https://127.0.0.1:8000/token
 6. Install mkcert as we need an ssl certificate to run this locally.
 Find more about mkcert installation [here] (https://github.com/FiloSottile/mkcert)
-7. Set up a database in pg-admin locally
+7. Set up a database using pg-admin locally
 8. Create and start your preferred Python virtual environment.
 For more information on how to set up a virtual environment, check the instructions on [this link](https://tutorial.djangogirls.org/en/django_installation/).
 Install the required libraries by running the commands below